NVIDIA/NeMo-Framework-Launcher/README.md

 1. To load a pretrained checkpoint for inference, set the `restore_from_path` field in the `model` section to the path of the pretrained checkpoint in `.nemo` format in `conf/export/stable_diffusion/export_stable_diffusion.yaml`.

 #### 6.8.4.
-Instruct Pix2pix Export
+InstructPix2Pix Export

-For Instruct Pix2Pix models, the export script generates four different optimized inference models.
+For InstructPix2Pix models, the export script generates four different optimized inference models.
 The first model is the VAE Decoder, the second model is the UNet, the third model is the CLIP Encoder, and the fourth model is the VAE Encoder.